moxystudio/eslint-config/packages/eslint-config-base/README.md

     }
     ```

-- Example of `.eslintrc.json` for isomorphic projects that use ECMAScript modules:
+- Example of `.eslintrc.json` for isomorphic / universal projects that use ECMAScript modules:

     ```json
     {